kodadot/developers/docs/first_time.md

 **KodaDot will be available at [localhost:9090](http://localhost:9090).**

-### Starting dev server with the pinning functionality 📦
+## Starting localhost with pinning functionality

 If you want to use the pinning functionality, you must create a `.env` file in your project root.

+Copy and paste the following:

 ```bash
 echo 'NUXT_ENV_KEYRING=true